 Nursing students are accountable to their educational institutions and placement organization.

-Learners, who are regulated health professionals, are accountable to uphold the standards of the profession.
+Learners, who are regulated health professionals, are accountable to the CNO and uphold the standards of the profession.

 Unregulated care providers are accountable to their employers.

-What should I consider when supporting and assessing learners?
+What questions should I consider when supporting and assessing learners?